Publisher: Randover Games

 Company Twitter: https://twitter.com/RandoverGames

-Note: A preview copy of this game was provided to me.
+Note: A review copy of this game was provided to me.
 If you like what we bring you, please vote for us here: http://www.boardgamelinks.com/links/details/1420

 Club Fantasci on Facebook: www.facebook.clubfantasci